iamhyc/mind-flash/README.md

 3. Use `msh-gui` to display GUI, and `msh` for CLI.

     > The default shortcut binding for gnome/dde is: <kbd>Super</kbd> + <kbd>N</kbd>.

+4. (Optional) Build platform-dependent distribution package by run `make build-dist`, and the package will be generated in `./dist` folder.

 ## Usage